New York Catholic Protectory: History

+By 1878, the Protectory was serving over 3,000 children annually.
+In 1904, a Protectory Band played "Garry Owen" at Theodore Roosevelt's presidential inauguration in Washington.
 In 1920, the Lincoln Giants, a professional Negro league baseball team from Harlem moved from their old home park, Olympic Field (at Fifth Avenue and 136th Street), to the Catholic Protectory Oval in the Bronx.